Mohammed Al-Emwase

-Mohamed Fawzi Mahmoud Abukhalil Al-Emwase (محمد العمواسي; born 8 August 1996) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League side Al-Salt and the Jordan national team.
+Mohamed Fawzi Mahmoud Abukhalil Al-Emwase (محمد العمواسي; born 8 August 1996) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League club Al-Wehdat and the Jordan national team.

 Club career

 Al-Faisaly

-Al-Emwasi is a youth product of Al-Faisaly.
+Al-Emwase is a youth product of Al-Faisaly.
 He featured in Al-Faisaly's 2017 Arab Club Championship run, where they would eventually finish as runners-up of the competition.

 Al-Salt

-On 16 July 2024, Al-Emwasi moved to Al-Salt for an undisclosed fee.
+On 16 July 2024, Al-Emwase moved to Al-Salt for an undisclosed fee.

+Al-Najaf

+On 26 January 2026, Al-Emwase joined Iraq Stars League club Al-Najaf.

 International career

-On 8 March 2025, Al-Emwasi received a call up to the Jordan national football team for the 2026 FIFA World Cup qualification matches against Palestine and South Korea.
+On 8 March 2025, Al-Emwase received a call up to the Jordan national football team for the 2026 FIFA World Cup qualification matches against Palestine and South Korea.